1C0D/protected_delete_Addon-Blender/README.md

 # protected_delete_Addon-Blender (ctrl+suppr)

--add a protection to prevent from deleting objects
+Add a protection to prevent from deleting objects

 -panel properties > object pp tab > visibility
--'protected_delete' button: to toggle protection on the active object
+'protected_delete': to toggle protection on active object
-tips: when several seleted_objects, you can right clic on the protected_delete button and chose copy to selected
+'select all protected' button: to find all protected objects
--'select all protected' button: to find all protected objects in your scene
+-|Ctrl+suppr| to do the protected delete in your scene
--|Ctrl+suppr| to delete (unprotected objects)
+-you can still use normal delete

--normal delete with suppr or x still works of course...
+tips: when several seleted_objects, you can right clic on protected_delete button in panel and chose 'copy to selected'